-It’s finally summer – undoubtedly you’re already planning out the next three months, which will be filled with sun, sea and copious amounts of cocktails (non-alcoholic, of course…).
+It’s finally summer and undoubtedly you’re already planning out the next three months that will be filled with sun, sea and copious amounts of cocktails (non-alcoholic, of course…).
 Whether you’re finishing up your first year, or your entire university career, it’s time to take a well-earned rest.
 After all, Netflix isn’t going to watch itself!

-But before you can fully unwind, you have to make it home safe and sound.
-The RAC have helped us put together five tips to keep you safe when driving home this summer.
+But before you can fully unwind, you need to make it home safe and sound.
+From checking your tyres are roadworthy to carrying all of the car essentials you need, RAC have helped us pull together five tips to keep you safe when driving home this summer.

-It’s important to make sure you’ve topped up the coolant and engine oil.
-This will help prevent overheating, which is a common cause of breakdown in the summer.
+It’s important to make sure you’ve topped up the coolant and engine oil in your car.
+This will help to prevent overheating, which is a common cause of breakdowns when driving in very hot weather.
 Switching off the engine while in a traffic jam (if it’s safe to do so) will also help prevent overheating.